top of page

 A clear, specific next step—“Buy Now,” “Download Your Free Chapter,” or “Join My VIP Reader List.”

-If you don’t ask your reader to act, they likely won’t.
-A well-placed CTA button guides visitors straight to the outcome you need.
+If you don’t ask, readers likely won’t act.
+A well-placed CTA button guides visitors to the outcome you need.

-• Use compelling action verbs that match your goal: “Grab Your Copy,” “Start Reading,” or “Unlock Bonus Content.”
+• Use compelling action verbs: “Grab Your Copy,” “Start Reading,” or “Unlock Bonus Content.”

-• Place CTAs multiple times immediately after your headline, beneath your description, and again at the bottom of the page.
+• Place CTAs multiple times throughout the page.

-• A/B test button text and placement: Experiment with different positions/designs to discover which version drives the highest click-through rate.
+• A/B test button text and placement: Discover which version drives higher clicks.

-Add a gentle urgency nudge—“Download today and dive into the first chapter tonight”—to inspire immediate action without pressure.
+Add a sense of urgency—“Download today and dive into the first chapter tonight”—to inspire immediate action without pressure.

 book landing page